ykutaykuta/zoo/README.md

 ## Pre-requisites
 * Please install Ubuntu 18.04 or above on your laptop/WSL (Cannot verify the sanity of the codes for Windows machine)
 * If you are on Windows 10 and you have Ubuntu 18.04 neither as Dual-Boot nor in WSL (Windows Subsystem for Linux), then you may install WSL from this [link](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
-* Ensure you have Python3 and pip installed
+* Ensure you have Python3 and pip3 installed
 * Ensure you have basic understanding of Python
 * Please download/clone the latest version of this repository.
 If any bug is discovered, please communicate the deatils of the bug in Teams group.
 For the most updated codes, use `git pull origin`, once you have cloned the repository.